jlevy/og-equity-compensation/README.md

   [unless you have high income (>$250K) or high deductions](http://www.marketwatch.com/story/congratulations-you-owe-the-alternative-minimum-tax-2014-01-14).
   It also depends on where you file, since your state taxes can significantly affect your deductions.
-Confusingly, if you are affected, AMT tax rates are usually at **26%** or **28%** marginal tax rate, but effectively is **35%** for some ranges, meaning it is [higher than ordinary income tax for some incomes and lower for others](http://www.forbes.com/sites/feeonlyplanner/2011/12/16/the-alternative-minimum-tax-sweet-spot/).
+Confusingly, if you are affected, AMT tax rates are usually at **26%** or **28%** marginal tax rate, but effectively **35%** for some ranges, meaning it is [higher than ordinary income tax for some incomes and lower for others](http://www.forbes.com/sites/feeonlyplanner/2011/12/16/the-alternative-minimum-tax-sweet-spot/).
   AMT rules are so complicated you often need professional tax help if they might apply to you.
 The IRS’s